M$^{2}$Chat: Empowering VLM for Multimodal LLM Interleaved Text-Image Generation: Related Work

-\textbf{Image generation and Editing.} The state-of-the-art generation model has shifted from GAN-based approaches to stable diffusion, as highlighted in the work by~\cite{nichol2021improved} and Song~\cite{song2020score}.
+\textbf{Image Generation and Editing.} The state-of-the-art generation model has shifted from GAN-based approaches to stable diffusion, as highlighted in the work by~\cite{nichol2021improved} and Song~\cite{song2020score}.
 While stable diffusion is renowned for its strong and controllable image generation capabilities, as proposed by SDXL~\cite{podell2023sdxl}, other works have explored the editing problem in image generation by manipulating the input prompts, as seen in the studies by Cao~\cite{cao2023masactrl} and Hertz~\cite{hertz2022prompt}.
 Additionally, Zhang~\cite{zhang2023adding} introduced the concept of adding Controlnet to the diffusion model, which enhances the controllability of diffusion-based image generation.

-\textbf{Interleaving generation.} Recent research has explored various approaches to integrate Multimodal Language Models (MLLM) with text-image generation tasks.
-DALLE-3~\cite{openai2023dalle3} relies on prompts for generation without image conditions, while Emu~\cite{Emu} fine-tunes MLLM for multimodal context generation but requires substantial computational resources.
+\textbf{Interleaving Generation.} Recent research has explored various approaches to integrate Multimodal Language Models (VLM) with text-image generation tasks.
+DALLE-3~\cite{openai2023dalle3} relies on prompts for generation without image conditions, while Emu~\cite{sun2023generative} fine-tunes VLM for multimodal context generation but requires substantial computational resources.
 NextGPT~\cite{wu2023nextgpt} aligns audio, text, and image modalities using adapters but only aligns output text embeddings.
 DreamLLM~\cite{dong2023dreamllm} generates images and text simultaneously but also requires significant computational resources.
-MiniDALLE3~\cite{minidalle3} proposes a two-stage generation method using a chat editing model, and SEED-Llama~\cite{ge2023seed1,ge2023seed2} aligns Llama and generation models with discrete vision tokens.
+MiniDALLE3~\cite{minidalle3} proposes a two-stage generation method using a chat editing model, and SEED-LLaMA~\cite{ge2023seed1,ge2023seed2} aligns LLaMA and generation models with discrete vision tokens.
 Additionally, chat editing models for 3D models, such as 3D-GPT~\cite{sun20233dgpt}, show promise in this area.
-Moreover, there are also a lot of explorations of multi-modality generation~\cite{tang2023codi,koh2023generating,qu2023layoutllm,lian2023llm}.
-Despite these efforts, efficient alignment methods and the full exploration of MLLM's caption generalization ability in image editing remain areas of discussion.
+Moreover, there are also a lot of explorations of multi-modality generation~\cite{tang2023codi,koh2023generating,qu2023layoutllm,lian2023llm,zhang2023unimodal}.
+Despite these efforts, efficient alignment and the full exploration of VLM's generalization ability in text-image interleaved generation remain unexplored.